roysubs/custom_bash/README.md

 `   Conversion in progress, this may take a few minutes...`
 `   For information on key differences with WSL 2 please visit https://aka.ms/wsl2`

-# Systemd does not exist in WSL distros
 You cannot use `sudo reboot` or any similar systemd command:

 `Systemd command                 Sysvinit command`